AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-functions.md

 MODULO(-3,3) = 0
 ```

-To always get a positive number, use
+To ensure you always get a positive number, use

 ```
 MODULO(MODULO(x,y)+y,y)